 The Chef whips up aesthetically and palate pleasing plates (including breakfast pancakes with house-made chocolate spread) in the bustling open kitchen.
 There is an opportunity to delve deeper into this way of life by participating in the morning complimentary yoga and cookery classes that are offered at the Casa.

 Breakfast is served daily, with lunch and dinner available on request – ideal if meeting with local friends feeling more like a private dinner party.

-The fundaments of Casa Fortunato lie in wellbeing, whether this be found through the holistic feel of the house, the interiors or the fostering of a macrobiotic lifestyle.
+The fundaments of Casa Fortunato however, lie in its wellbeing, whether this be found through the holistic feel of the house, the interiors or the fostering of a macrobiotic lifestyle.
 Chill in the reading room, join in the morning yoga, sign up to a cookery class with in-house Chef Sónia Jordão or opt for one-to-one Pilates.
-Alternatively sit back and strike a few keys on the piano or devote some love to the house hound, Cacau.
+Alternatively, sit back and strike a few keys on the piano or devote some love to the house hound, Cacau.
 At Casa Fortunato, laughter is never far away.

 António and Filipa’s souls were woven together when they met at university in Lisbon whilst studying architecture.
-Their varied lives have since taken them all over the world, but it is now that they have chosen to bring their shared, long-standing vision to life – welcoming guests over the threshold of their exceptional home and in to the sanctuary that is Casa Fortunato.
+Their varied lives have since taken them all over the world, but it is now that they have chosen to bring their shared, long-standing vision to life – welcoming guests over the threshold of their exceptional home and into the sanctuary that is Casa Fortunato.

 In 2017, Costa Lopes and his brother, Alexandre, decided to move the Lisbon office of their small Angola-based firm, Costalopes